camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 # Grant Basic Permissions

-In this use case, we'll grant some basic permissions.
-To start out, we'll need some users and a group.
+In this use case we'll grant some basic permissions.
+To start out we'll need some users and a group.
 Create two users in the  [users menu]({{< relref "webapps/admin/user-management.md#user-menu" >}}), create a group called *support* in the [groups menu]({{< relref "webapps/admin/group-management.md#groups-menu" >}}) and add the new users to the group in the [users menu]({{< relref "webapps/admin/user-management.md#user-menu" >}}).

 ## Application Access

 Set the authorizations for the new group and the created users.
-First, you have to define which application the members of your new group have access to.
+First you have to define which application the members of your new group have access to.
 Select the *Application* menu and create a new `Application Authorization` rule.
 The group members should be able to access Tasklist, so add the following rule:

 {{< img src="../img/admin-authorization-application-new-group.png" title="New Group" >}}